razvanbalsan/azure-linux-vm-run-script/README.md

 # azure-linux-vm-run-script
-Run a script to multiple Azure Linux VMs using azure CLI
+Run a script to multiple Azure Linux VMs using azure CLI in Windows' Powershell

 ```
 az login